sqorn/sqorn/docs/docs/operations.md

 * `isUnknown: boolean => boolean`

-`.isUnknown` returns whether its argument is unknown.
-It is equivalent to `.isNull`, except its arguments must be booleans.
+`.isUnknown` returns whether its argument is null.
+It is equivalent to `.isNull`, except its arguments must be boolean.

 Expression | Result
 -|-